- Not a substitute for professional veterinary help.

 - Broken ornaments, glass, and sharp metal hangers that can injure your cat.

 - Energetic climbers can knock a tree over, hurting themselves (and your tree!) in the process.

 - Some cats may mistake a tree base for a litter box.

 How can you protect your cat and your tree from a holiday “cat-astrophe?”
-(Sorry, I just had to!)
-Read on to discover clever tips that will help cat-proof your Christmas tree this year.
+Read on to discover clever tips that will help cat-proof a Christmas tree this year.

 Most cats are reluctant to embrace changes made to their routine or environment.
 And when a towering pine tree strewn with shiny baubles shows up unexpectedly in your home, well—that’s a BIG change for your cat to adjust to.

 Before slapping that tote full of ornaments onto your tree, PETA suggests leaving it bare for the first few days.
 Let your cat become familiar with this new object at her own pace.
 Hopefully, she’ll get used to the tree and will just ignore it entirely.

 Skip the sharp metal hangers traditionally used to hang ornaments—they can injure curious kitties!
 Instead, fasten ornaments to branches as tightly as you can with wire or twine to keep your cat from swatting them off.

 Make sure your tree base is sturdy enough to hold your tree in place.
 You may even want to consider tethering your tree to the wall, as the ASPCA recommends, to minimize its risk of falling.

 Protect heirloom ornaments by placing them out of your cat’s reach.
 Forgo low-hanging ornaments that might prove too tempting for your inquisitive feline.
 Instead, try hanging some bells around the lower branches to serve as a warning system.
 If you hear the bells jingling, you may need to intervene.